 How your oral health affects your overall health

 Your mouth is the gatekeeper for the rest of your body.
 If your mouth is unhealthy, this will likely affect your overall health.

 Bad bacteria that grow in your mouth can transfer to your blood vessels and be carried to the rest of your body, as described in this review by Purnima S. Kumar in the Journal of Physiology.

 In fact, your oral microbiome can even affect your lungs.
 Poor oral hygiene and lack of dental hygiene visits can increase the risk of developing pneumonia.
-This is an indication that bad oral bacterial might be a link between oral and lung diseases.
+This is an indication that bad oral bacteria might be a link between oral and lung diseases.

 In the same vein, periodontal disease is also related to cardiovascular disease — anything from stroke to high blood pressure.
 In the 1990s it was found that both caries and periodontitis can result in tooth loss, although the effect of gum disease on stroke risk was much higher — a whopping 400% more.

 In fact, according to Kumar, there are many other health problems and diseases that can be linked to an unhealthy mouth microbiome, including problems with pregnancy, rheumatoid arthritis, diabetes, and even Alzheimer's.

 Are dental probiotics the same as gut probiotics?